-Whether you want to go fishing, picnicking, play a field sports, run down a nature trails, or simply take a scenic stroll, you’ll always find something to do at Southford Falls State Park.
+Whether you want to go fishing, picnicking, play a field sports, or simply take a scenic stroll, you’ll always find something to do at Southford Falls State Park.

 The falls are bound to astound with their cascading water and the nature that surrounds the park that you along the trails.
 Southford Falls is a perfect adventure any day you are craving some fresh air.

-It offers pond and stream fishing, picnicking, field sports, hiking, ice skating, cross country skiing, and sledding depending on the season.
-The fast flowing waters of Eight Mile Brook as it drops steeply from Lake Quassapaug to the Housatonic River provides scenic waterfalls which are at the southeast end of the park.
-These falls are the iconic focal point of the park, and you’ll love the beauty they offer.
+Today, Southford Falls offers pond and stream fishing, picnicking, field sports, hiking, ice skating, cross-country skiing, and sledding.
+The fast flowing waters of Eight Mile Brook drop steeply from Lake Quassapaug to the Housatonic River.
+This provides scenic waterfalls located at the southeast end of the park.
+These falls are the iconic focal point of this land, and you’ll love the serenity they offer.

 If You Want to Go